 Here is a general outline of carb consumption to follow when breaking a fast and entering ketosis:

-A. Fast only on water for 24 hours or
+- Fast only on water for 24 hours

-B. Consume coconut oil or MCT oil throughout the day to maintain energy until you can achieve a true fast or
+- Consume coconut oil or MCT oil throughout the day to maintain energy until you can achieve a true fast

-3. 1 day of the week is a healthy moderate carb-loading or moderate protein-loading day.
-The higher carb load day serves to refill your glycogen stores, and reminds your body that it is not starving.
-The protein load day seems to work better for some patients, especially those with thyroid conditions.
+- 1 day of the week is a healthy moderate carb-loading or moderate protein-loading day.
+The higher carb load day serves to refill your glycogen storage and reminds your body that it is not starving.
+The protein load day seems to work better for some, especially those with thyroid conditions.

 On the days that you are not fasting, adding fats like coconut oil, grass-fed butter, ghee or X-Factor butter oil can help keep you in ketosis and promote healthy digestion and cell function.
-An additional 2 teaspoons of sea salt daily can keep your electrolytes balanced and stave off feelings of dizziness, weakness and rapid heart beat.
+An additional 2 teaspoons of sea salt daily can keep your electrolytes balanced and prevent symptoms such as dizziness, fatigue and rapid heart beat.

 Once in ketosis, listen to your body and eat when you are hungry.
-Most people won’t need breakfast once completely in ketosis but if you still want something in the morning I recommend organic coffee with 1-tablespoon coconut oil, 1 tablespoon of grass-fed butter and added stevia to taste.
+Most people won’t need breakfast once completely in ketosis, but if you still want something in the morning, I recommend organic coffee with 1 tablespoon coconut oil or 1 tablespoon of grass-fed butter and added stevia to taste.

 Salads with olive oil and avocado are great for ketosis and rich in good fats.
 Small amount of lean grass-fed protein can be added.

 Remember to follow your macronutrient ratios for each meal.
-Meal planning tools such as food diaries or MyFitnessPal can help you track your carb/protein/fat consumption throughout the day and keep you in ketosis.
+Meal planning tools such as MyFitnessPal can help you track your carb, protein and fat consumption throughout the day and keep you in ketosis.
 Be sure to weigh your food to ensure you are getting accurate measurements of your carbohydrate intake.
 You may be surprised to find out what an actual single serving of cheese is once you've measured it out.
-(Spoiler alert- it's probably less than you think!)

 The most common foods in the Ketogenic diet include: Grass-fed butter, grass-fed beef, wild salmon, coconut oil, coconut milk, coconut flakes, avocado, olive oil, nuts, seeds, turkey bacon, and non-starchy vegetables.